anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

 * **Matthew 11.2-11** has Jesus sending a message to John the Baptist about blind eyes being opened, and speaking about John the Baptist preparing the way. **Isaiah 35.1-10** continues in Isaiah, and is about God coming, reversing fortunes, strengthening the weak, opening the eyes of the blind, and a 'highway' being there. **Psalm 146.4-10** (EV: 5-10) says, 'the Lord opens the eyes of the blind'.
 Alternatively, the canticle is the **Magnificat (Luke 1.46-55)**, which is about fortunes being reversed. **James 5.7-10** says, 'Strengthen your hearts, for the coming of the Lord is near.'

+Year B

+* **John 1.6-8, 19-28** is about the testimony of John concerning Jesus the Messiah (anointed one). **Isaiah 61.1-4, 8-11** continues in Isaiah, and says, 'The spirit of the Lord God is upon me, because the Lord has anointed me', calling for a response of joy: 'I will greatly rejoice in the Lord'. **Psalm 126** is a psalm of joy: 'The Lord has indeed done great things for us, and therefore we rejoiced.'
+Alternatively, the canticle is the **Magnificat (Luke 1.46-55)**, which is a song of joy: 'my spirit rejoices in God my Saviour'. **1 Thessalonians 5.16-24** could be seen as concluding the series in 1 Thessalonians from the end of Year A, and says 'Rejoice always', looking ahead to 'the coming of our Lord Jesus Christ'.

 ## Advent 4